 Step 1.
 Define the Core Marketplace Features

-Most likely, you’ll begin with a prototype, move on and build an MVP, then monitor and analyze the results of the test launch, and afterward build on top of that, expanding the functionality.
+Most likely, you’ll begin with proof of concept (POC), continue with prototyping, move on and build an MVP, then monitor and analyze the results of the test launch, and afterward build on top of that, expanding the functionality.

 In any case, based on the business requirements, you have to determine the basic marketplace features that your website should be equipped with.
 Here are some of the must-haves: